anthonymiglio/nd013-c5-control-and-trajectory-tracking/README.md

 ## Project Report:

 Answer the following questions:
-- Add the plots to your report and explain them (describe what you see)
+### Add the plots to your report and explain them (describe what you see)

 The image below shows the ego car in the CARLA simulator at the starting point.
 <img src="/img/PID_control_1.png"/>

-The ego car autonomously in the CARLA simulator at each obstacle avoidence.
+The ego car autonomously in the CARLA simulator at each obstacle avoidence:
 | Left take over a car on the lane.       | Righ turn to avoid a parked car.        |
 |:---------------------------------------:|:---------------------------------------:|
 | <img src="/img/PID_control_2.png"/>     | <img src="/img/PID_control_3.png"/>     |